 Pour 8 ounces of boiling water over 1 teaspoon-1 tablespoon of Raspberry Leaf.
 Steep, covered, for at least 5 minutes and drink as regular tea.
 I often keep a gallon of cold raspberry leaf tea in the fridge so that I don’t have to brew by the cup.
 To make a gallon, just 3/4 to 1 cup of Raspberry Leaf per gallon of boiling water.
 I pour the herbs and boiling water into a gallon glass jar, cover with a plate and leave overnight before straining for a strong tea.

 You can also make a tincture of raspberry leaf using the same proportions that you use to make chamomile tincture and it is great for the skin if used externally and as a more concentrated form to help alleviate PMS, menstrual troubles, heavy bleeding and infertility when used internally.

-I always order from Mountain Rose Herbs as theirs is organic and extremely high quality.
+I purchase raspberry leaf from Mountain Rose Herbs, as theirs is organic and extremely high quality.
 It comes as a dried herb and can be easily made into tea, infusions, or tinctures.